Setien was about to coach in Egypt when Barcelona approached him | Goal.com

 “I would've coached Barcelona for free.
 Well, maybe not for free, but in almost any circumstance.”

-Former Pyramids FC owner Turki Al-Sheikh says Setien had already signed a contract with an unnamed Egyptian club which he was about to own and the Spaniarddwas just three days away from starting work before abandoning a move to Africa.
+Former Pyramids FC owner Turki Al-Sheikh says Setien had already signed a contract with the unnamed Egyptian club which he was about to own and the Spaniard was just three days away from starting work, before abandoning a move to Africa.

 Al-Sheikh dismissed speculation from a section of the Egyptian media that Setien was about to join Pyramids.